salt-extensions/saltext-vault/docs/index.rst

 a secrets and encryption management system.
 You only need to setup your Salt master, which will then orchestrate minion authentications for you.

+OpenBao, a community fork of HashiCorp Vault, is supported as well.

 Currently, you can
 ------------------
 * manage and dynamically retrieve secrets from the KV v1 and v2 secret backends